 Best Breaker Bars: A Great Tool For Getting Things Unstuck

-Increase your leverage and stay loose with these top breaker bars
+Increase your leverage and stay free with these top breaker bars

 PUBLISHED ON February 13, 2020

-We’ve all been there.
-No matter how hard you try, you just can’t get that nut or bolt to break loose.
+The following scenario may sound familiar.
+No matter how hard you try, you just can’t get that nut or bolt to break free.
 It’s frustrating and sometimes leads to injury when that wrench or socket slips off the end.
 A better option?
-Breaker bars allow the user to employ much more force to a fastener with the use of leverage.
-They’re purpose-built tools with one function: breaking things loose.
-This buying guide will walk you through our top picks for getting things unstuck.
+Breaker bars allow you to employ much more force to a fastener using leverage.
+They’re purpose-built tools with one function: helping things break loose.
+This buying guide walks you through our top breaker bar picks for getting things unstuck.

 The head may fall apart from vibration if left in a vehicle.
 Some users have snapped off the drive square.

 May be undersized for some applications.
-The bar may break or bend under a heavy load.
+The chrome vanadium steel breaker bar may break or bend under a heavy load.

-The head only rotates 180 degrees, meaning it doesn’t have quite the range as its competitors.
+The head only rotates 180 degrees, meaning it doesn’t have quite the range as its competitors to fit into tight spaces.
 Some users also report the head pin comes loose.

 Why Trust Us